DangerKlippers/danger-klipper/docs/MPC.md

 #*# ambient_transfer = 15.6868
 ```

+> [!NOTE]
+> If the [extruder] and [heater_bed] sections are located in a cfg file other than printer.cfg the SAVE_CONFIG command may not be able to write the calibration parameters and klippy will provide an error.

-The calibrated parameters are not suitable for pre-configuration or are not explicetly determinable.
+The calibrated parameters are not suitable for pre-configuration or are not explicitly determinable.
 Advanced users could tweak these post calibration based on the following guidance: Slightly increasing these values will increase the temperature where MPC settles and slightly decreasing them will decrease the settling temperature.

 ```
 #block_heat_capacity: